CSI-Carlos-Cobian/CSI-Python-2021/README.md

 ## Evaluation Criteria
 * Student Pushes a commit into his branch at the end of every class.
-* Student commits answers to previous lectures' questionaires before the following class.
+* Student commits answers to previous lectures' questionnaires before the following class.
-   - Student uses full sentences on commit descriptions and questionaire answers.
+   - Student uses full sentences on commit descriptions and questionnaire answers.
-* Partial credit may be granted for late submisions.
+* Partial credit may be granted for late submissions.
 * In class problem solving.
 * Open branch final exam.